Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/Mecanum/3_Module_test.rst

 Camera
 ****************************************************************

 Next let us connect the camera to smart car board.
-First :red:`turn off S1` (Power Switch), :red:`shut down Raspberry Pi` and disconnect power cable.
-If the data cable is used to power the Raspberry Pi, disconnect the data cable and install the CSI camera to the Raspberry Pi camera interface when the Raspberry Pi is powered off. :red:`(The CSI camera must be connected or disconnected under no power and when Raspberry Pi is shut down, or the camera may be burned.)`
+First :combo:`red font-bolder:turn off S1` (Power Switch), :combo:`red font-bolder:shut down Raspberry Pi` and disconnect power cable.
+If the data cable is used to power the Raspberry Pi, disconnect the data cable and install the CSI camera to the Raspberry Pi camera interface when the Raspberry Pi is powered off. :combo:`red font-bolder:(The CSI camera must be connected or disconnected under no power and when Raspberry Pi is shut down, or the camera may be burned.)`

 Camera for Pi3/4
 ===========================